With a gay protagonist, Pixar short ‘Out’ makes history

 Hunter recently watched “Out” with his family, who live in Canada, over Zoom.
 It was a moment of connection that he hopes plays out similarly for others during quarantine.
 For young and old, gay and straight, “Out” is about being proud of who you are, whoever you are.

-Reflecting on the film’s significance, Hunter today noted the passing of playwright and AIDS activist Larry Kramer.
+Reflecting on the film’s significance, Hunter on Thursday noted the passing of playwright and AIDS activist Larry Kramer.
 “Out,” not coincidentally, came out on Harvey Milk Day.

 “We’re just an extension of that.
 We’re moving toward more visibility.
 It doesn’t mean we’re taking over.
 We’re just trying to tell our stories like everyone else,” says Hunter.
 “And we’re not going anywhere.
 We’re here to stay.”